-Holders of Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock are entitled to vote on all matters submitted to the holders of the Common Stock.
-Holders of Common Stock and Series I, Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock vote together as a single class.
+Holders of Series II, Series IV, Series V, and Series V-1 Preferred Stock are entitled to vote on all matters submitted to the holders of the Common Stock.
+Holders of Common Stock and Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock vote together as a single class.
 On certain matters, the holders of each class of voting Preferred Stock have the right to vote as a separate class.
-Each share of Common Stock is entitled to one vote, and each holder of shares of Series I, Series IV, Series IV, Series V, and Series V-1 Preferred Stock is entitled to the number of votes equal to the largest number of full shares of Common Stock into which the shares of Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock held by such holder could be converted.
+Each share of Common Stock is entitled to one vote, and each holder of shares of Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock is entitled to one vote, and each holder of shares of Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock is entitled to the number of votes equal to the largest number of full shares of Common Stock into which the shares of Series I, Series II, Series IV, Series V, and Series V-1 Preferred Stock held by such holder could be converted.

-Holders of Series I, Series IV, Series V, and Series V-1 Preferred Stock may convert all, or a portion, of their shares into Common Stock.
-The number of common shares to be issued upon conversion is computed by multiplying the number of shares of Series I or Series I Preferred Stock to be converted by 1.002, the number of shares of Series V and Series V-1 Preferred Stock to be converted by 1.50, and the number of shares of Series V and Series V-1 Preferred Stock to be converted by 1.50.
+Holders of Series II, Series IV, Series V, and Series V-1 Preferred Stock may convert all, or a portion, of their shares into Common Stock.
+The number of common shares to be issued upon conversion is computed by multiplying the number of shares of Series I Preferred Stock to be converted by 1.002, the number of shares of Series IV Preferred Stock to be converted by 1.50, and the number of shares of Series V and Series V-1 Preferred Stock to be converted by 1.50, and the number of shares of Series V and Series V-1 Preferred Stock to be converted by 1.50.
 The conversion price then in effect.
-The conversion price for Series I and Series II Preferred Stock is \$1.002.
-The conversion price for Series I V Preferred Stock is \$1.05.
-The conversion Price for Series V and Series V-1 Preferred Stock is \$1.05.
+The conversion price for Series I and Series II Preferred stock is \$1.002.
+The conversion price for Series IV Preferred Stock is \$1.05.
+The conversion Price for Series V and Series V-1 Preferred Stock is \$1.50.
 In the event the Company subdivides or combines shares of its common stock, the conversion price in effect immediately prior to such subdivision or combination will be proportionately reduced or increased, respectively.